Use the Lexology Navigator tool to compare the answers in this article with those from 20+ other jurisdictions.

 The Arbitration and Conciliation Act does not require that arbitrators have any specific background or qualifications.
 The arbitrators can be of any nationality, unless the agreement stipulates otherwise.
 The arbitrators must be independent and impartial, and treat all parties equally.

 The appointment of an arbitrator can be challenged if the parties raise reasonable doubts as to his independence or impartiality, or if he does not possess the qualifications as agreed between the parties.

 The parties are free to agree on a procedure for appointing the tribunal.
 However, they cannot exclude the requirements that the arbitrators be independent and impartial, and treat all parties equally.

 Are there any default legal requirements as to the selection of a tribunal - for example, concerning the number of arbitrators or their characteristics?

 The parties are free to decide on the number of arbitrators, as long as this is not an even number.
 If the parties fail to specify the number of arbitrators, the tribunal will consist of one arbitrator.
 When the parties fail to agree on a procedure for appointing a three-member tribunal, each party will nominate one arbitrator and the two party-appointed arbitrators will then appoint the presiding arbitrator.
-If a party fails to appoint an arbitrator within the stipulated period, the other party can apply to the chief justice of India (in international commercial arbitration) or the chief justice of the relevant high court (in domestic arbitration) seeking appointment of the arbitrator.
+If a party fails to appoint an arbitrator within the stipulated period, the other party can apply to the Supreme Court or the High Court seeking appointment of the arbitrator.

 Challenging the appointment of an arbitrator

 Can the appointment of an arbitrator be challenged?
 Can an arbitrator be disqualified?
 What is the procedure for this?

 The appointment of an arbitrator can be challenged if reasonable doubts are raised as to the arbitrator’s independence or impartiality, or if the arbitrator does not possess the qualifications as agreed between the parties.